abdrahmansoltan/Learning-Notes/Frontend/JavaScript/2-OOP.md

 - **Class**: A blueprint for objects.
 It describes the properties and methods that objects created from it will have.
   ![class](./img/class-1.png)
+  - The name of the class can then be used to generate instances of the class (pattern of objects).
+  - It's a common convention to capitalize the first letter of a class name (UpperCamelCase).

 ### OOP Principles